Bachelor of Education in

 Elementary Education - Special Education

 The College of Education offers you the unique opportunity to graduate in four years with dual certification.
-A Bachelor of Education (B.Ed.) in Elementary Education enables you to teach kindergarten through grade eight in all subject areas.
-The additional certification in Special Education equips you to work with Special Education students in all 13 categories of mild-moderate disabilities.
+A Bachelor of Education (B.Ed.) in Elementary Education enables you to teach first through eighth grade in most subject areas, except 7th and 8th grade math.
+The additional certification in Special Education equips you to work with Special Education students in all 13 categories of mild-moderate disabilities from preschool to high school.
 Aligned with national and state standards, successfully completed programs lead to Oklahoma Teacher Certification and can be transferred to other states as well as internationally.

 What can I do with a degree in elementary education with Special Education certification?

-- Teach children Pre-K through grade eight in public, private, and Christian schools
+- Teach children Pre-K through grade 12 in public, private, and Christian schools

-- Teaching in schools and other settings focused on meeting needs of children with disabilites
+- Teach in schools and other settings focused on meeting needs of children with disabilites

 - Serve in churches and non-profit institutions